jorgegso/my_kali_dockerfile/README.md

 - Make a safe network for ctf
 - Make a non-root user //completed
 - ask a new password or/and username went start the image
-- Make the kale-less dockefile more light and practical for PC with less space
+- Make the kali-less dockefile more light and practical for PC with less space